onekiloparsec/QLFits/README.md

 Project Notes For Developers
 ----------------------------

-The following command line is run at the end of the Xcode build phase to ensure the QuickLook daemon is restarted: `/bin/sh qlmanage -r`

-Once done, you can enjoy seeing the content of your FITS files directly in the Finder!

 Note that you can use [FITSImporter](https://github.com/onekiloparsec/FITSImporter), the OSX Spotlight plugin for FITS file as good companion.

-* The plug-in code must be signed.
-The "Code Signing Identity" build setting is to the "Developer ID: *" automatic setting.
-If you don't have a Developer ID, get creative.

-* There is a Copy Files build phase that puts the Debug build of Provisioning.qlgenerator in your ~/Library/QuickLook folder.
+* There is a Copy Files build phase that puts the Debug build of Provisioning.qlgenerator in your /Library/QuickLook folder.

 * QuickLook plug-ins sometimes don't like to install.
 Learn to use "qlmanage -r" to reset the daemon.
 Using "qlmanage -m plugins" will tell you if the plug-in has been recognized.
 Sometimes you have to login and out before the plug-in is recognized.